2ND AMENDMENT EXPLAINED

 Implications for Heller, and America

-What both sides of the gun debate and Heller did to the 2nd Amendment—advocating and declaring an individual right that does not exist—was a historic legal blunder.
-What resulted is a dangerous decision, having devasting effects across our country, that keep worsening.
+What both sides of the gun debate and Heller did to the 2nd Amendment—advocating and declaring an individual right that was not debated and does not exist—was a historic legal blunder.
+What resulted is a dangerous decision, having devastating effects across our country, that keep worsening.

-Heller is fatally flawed, based on a profound misreading of the 2nd Amendment and history.
-It is also vulnerable, and not just because of its glaring mistakes in the two-thirds of the text it did address.
-Having overlooked the prohibition “shall not be infringed” and never addressed the full text, Heller cannot legally stand.
+Heller is fatally flawed, based on profound misreadings of the amendment and founding, and vulnerable.
+Not only due to glaring mistakes in the text it did address, but because, having overlooked the prohibition “shall not be infringed” and never addressing the full text, it cannot legally stand.
+To learn more, visit Gun CrisisAbout AEP, Problem Turns Epidemic, and Heller’s 2nd Amendment.

-By demonstrating the true meaning, we can fight to overturn Heller and return to our legislatures the power to keep Americans safe, as the founders intended.
-But we need your help.
+Proving the amendment’s true meaning, we can overturn Heller and return to legislatures the power to keep Americans safe.
+Will you join us?